Background

 And if this is reminiscent of multiple personality disorder, dissociative identity disorder, it's because it is.

 Another typical claim by a borderline, it wasn't me, or it wasn't like me, or I don't recognize myself, or I can't place myself in the same state of mind as when I had done it.
 I don't understand myself.
-I don't know why I've done it, etc.
+I don't know why I've done it, etc. These are very common claims among borderlines.

-These are very common claims among borderlines.
-These are all strong indications that borderlines are fragmented and fractured when it comes to core identity, and that instead of self, should it exist at all, what they do have is an assemblage of pseudo-identity, sub-personalities, which come to the fore according to or in reaction to environmental cues and stimuli.
+These are all strong indications that borderlines are fragmented and fractured when it comes to core identity, and that instead of self, should it exist at all, what they do have is an assemblage of pseudo-identity, sub-personalities, which come to the fore according or in reaction to environmental cues and stimuli.

 The self-states of the borderline are not the same as Millon's types of borderline.
 Millon and others, by the way, had suggested a typology of borderlines, a taxonomy of borderlines.
+There's a borderline this way and a borderline that way, and a borderline with emphasis on this kind of behavior, and a borderline with emphasis on another kind of contact.

 This is not what I'm talking about.
 I'm not talking about the phenomenology of borderline.
-I'm talking about times of borderline which are structural types.
+I'm talking about types of borderline which are structural types.
 I'm talking about differences which could almost lead to separate diagnosis.

 So let's start with the classic dissociative borderline.
 The majority of borderlines, actually.

 The classic dissociative borderline is emotionally dysregulated.
 It has separation insecurity, also known colloquially as abandonment anxiety.
 It has engulfment anxiety.
-It tends to develop a relationship obsessive compulsive disorder.
-Philophobia, fear of intimacy and love.
-Low self-monitoring, the typical borderline, is not aware of her behavior and impaired transparency estimation, inability to realize or to grasp how her behavior, her words, her choices, decisions affect other people around her, especially how her emotions or dysregulated emotions affect other people around her.
-So she doesn't monitor herself well and she cannot monitor other people well.
+It tends to develop relationship obsessive compulsive disorder, philophobia, fear of intimacy and love.
+Low self-monitoring, the typical borderline, is not aware of her behavior and impaired transparency estimation, inability to realize or to grasp how her behavior, her words, her choices, decisions affect other people around her, especially how her emotions or dysregulated emotions affect other people around.

 She is possessed, however, of empathy.
 It's just that the exercise of empathy is impeded or impaired by a variety of dysfunctions.